gabrielandrade709/Andrade.Telegram.Activities/README.md

-# UiPath Activity: Telegram Send Message
+# UiPath Activity: Telegram Activities

 This activity is intended to send messages to a Telegram user or group.
 To use it you need to have created a bot by BotFather provided by Telegram itself, the BotFather will provide the first param (Bot Token) to use the activity.